Emilianopp/ChangesHighlyAttributedGraphs/README.md

 # Detecting Changes in Highly Attributed Dynamic Networks

-This project is the code implementation for the Detecting Changes in Highly Attributed Dynamic Networks presented at the ICML 2024 LatinX workshop (link to come)[https://github.com/Emilianopp/MultiModalTwitterAnalysis/edit/master/README.md].
+This project is the code implementation for the Detecting Changes in Highly Attributed Dynamic Networks presented at the ICML 2024 LatinX workshop [link to come](https://github.com/Emilianopp/MultiModalTwitterAnalysis/edit/master/README.md).

 ## Execution